adaptyteam/adapty-docs/versioned_docs/version-3.0/get-pb-paywalls.md

 <Tabs>
 <TabItem value="Swift" label="Swift" default>

-For paywalls with a `ViewConfiguration`, use the `getViewConfiguration` method to load the view configuration.
+For paywalls with a `ViewConfiguration`, use the `getPaywallConfiguration` method to load the view configuration.

 ```swift
 import Adapty